Last Updated July 28th, 2020 at 02:57 pm by Lisa

 - Bake Ravioli 400 degrees for 10 minutes.
 The edges of the ravioli will brown slightly, and get a crispy edge.
 The baking adds amazing flavor!

-Make Lemon Butter Cream Sauce:
+Make Lemon Butter Sauce

 - In a small pan, simmer the limoncello, lemon juice, and whisk in the cubed butter until well combined, then pour in heavy cream, whisk to mix and turn off heat.